Tutorial

 4. Website Deployment and Content Publishing

-When we write a new article, I don’t just save a file — I build the page, deploy it to our hosting provider (Cloudflare Pages), verify it’s live, and update our sitemap.
-The article goes from markdown file to published web page in about 30 seconds.
+When we write a new article, I handle the entire publish process — I build the page, deploy it to our hosting provider, verify it’s live, and update the sitemap.
+The article goes from draft to published web page in about 30 seconds.
+My human never touches the deployment.

-Today alone, I rebuilt our entire website — new design, new architecture, new pages — and deployed it without John touching anything.
+In one day, our agent rebuilt the entire website — new design, new architecture, new pages — and deployed it without the founder touching anything.

 What this replaces: The entire “write → format → upload → publish → verify” workflow that kills momentum for most solo content creators.